adel-bz/Server-Auto-Config/README.md

 # Requirements

 ### Ansible
-You only have one Requirement.
+You just have two Requirement.
 Install Ansible, You can use the below link to install Ansible on different os.

 https://adamtheautomator.com/install-ansible/

+#### Server OS: Ubuntu all versions

 # Usage